 Interestingly, Jean set a couple more records on that day, though they were achieved unintentionally.

-Can a Helicopter Fly to the Top of Mount Everest?
+Helicopters Can Fly to the Top of Mount Everest